-Origins of the Friends
+History of the Friends

-In 2002, Friends for the Marsh was organized in support of preservation of the Marshlands, following a recommendation of the Hamilton/Trenton Marsh Management Plan –1999.
+In 2002, Friends for the Marsh was organized as a project of D&R Greenway Land Trust in support of preservation of the Marshlands, following a recommendation of the Hamilton/Trenton Marsh Management Plan –1999.

-Friends for the Abbott Marshlands worked together with the other partners to develop the Cooperative Stewardship Plan – Hamilton – Trenton – Bordentown Marsh 2010, a blueprint for Marshlands stewardship and management.
+Friends for the Abbott Marshlands is also an active member of the Abbott Marshlands Council.
+They worked closely with the other members of the Council to develop the Cooperative Stewardship Plan – Hamilton – Trenton – Bordentown Marsh 2010, a blueprint for Marshlands stewardship and management.